Chakshuu108/Pre-Trained-Topsis/README.md

-🤖 TOPSIS Model Evaluation for Text Generation
+# 🤖 TOPSIS Model Evaluation for Text Generation

-Roll Number: 102303931
+**Roll Number:** 102303931
-Task: Text Generation
+**Task:** Text Generation

-📋 Overview
+## 📋 Overview

-This project uses the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) method to evaluate and rank different pre-trained language models for text generation.
+This project uses the **TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution)** method to evaluate and rank different pre-trained language models for text generation.
 The goal is to identify the best overall model by considering multiple factors such as size, speed, and quality.

-🎯 Models Evaluated
+## 🎯 Models Evaluated

-GPT-2
+- GPT-2

-DistilGPT-2
+- DistilGPT-2

-Facebook OPT-350M
+- Facebook OPT-350M

-EleutherAI GPT-Neo-125M
+- EleutherAI GPT-Neo-125M

-Facebook OPT-125M
+- Facebook OPT-125M

-⚖️ Evaluation Criteria
+## ⚖️ Evaluation Criteria

-Each model is evaluated using the following criteria:

-Parameters (Negative impact – fewer is better)
+- **Parameters** (Negative impact – fewer is better)

-Model Size (MB) (Negative impact – smaller is better)
+- **Model Size (MB)** (Negative impact – smaller is better)

-Latency (s) (Negative impact – lower is better)
+- **Latency (s)** (Negative impact – lower is better)

-Tokens per Second (Positive impact – higher is better)
+- **Tokens per Second** (Positive impact – higher is better)

-Perplexity (Negative impact – lower is better)
+- **Perplexity** (Negative impact – lower is better)

-Weights: All criteria are equally weighted (0.2 each).
+**Weights:** All criteria are equally weighted (0.2 each).

-🔬 Methodology
+## 🔬 Methodology

-Load each model using Hugging Face Transformers.
+1. Load each model using Hugging Face Transformers.

-Use the same input prompt for all models.
+2. Use the same input prompt for all models.

-Generate 50 tokens and measure:
+3. Generate 50 tokens and measure:

-Latency
+   - Latency

-Throughput (tokens/sec)
+   - Throughput (tokens/sec)

-Perplexity
+   - Perplexity

-Collect model size and parameter count from metadata.
+4. Collect model size and parameter count from metadata.

-Apply TOPSIS:
+5. Apply TOPSIS:

-Normalize data
+   - Normalize data

-Apply weights
+   - Apply weights

-Compute ideal best and worst
+   - Compute ideal best and worst

-Calculate TOPSIS score
+   - Calculate TOPSIS score

-Rank models based on score
+   - Rank models based on score

-TOPSIS Formula:
+**TOPSIS Formula:**
 Score = S_worst / (S_best + S_worst)

-📊 Results
+## 📊 Results

-The results are saved in:
+Results are saved in:

-topsis_text_generation_results.csv
+`topsis_text_generation_results.csv`

 The file contains:

-Model name
+- Model name

-Parameters
+- Parameters

-Model size (MB)
+- Model size (MB)

-Latency (s)
+- Latency (s)

-Tokens per second
+- Tokens per second

-Perplexity
+- Perplexity

-TOPSIS score
+- TOPSIS score

-Rank
+- Rank

-📉 Visualizations
+## 📉 Visualizations

-🔹 Graph 1: Generation Speed (Tokens per Second)
+### 🔹 Graph 1: Generation Speed (Tokens per Second)

-[ Insert Graph Here ]
+**[ Insert Graph Here ]**

 (Bar chart comparing tokens per second for each model)

-🔹 Graph 2: Overall TOPSIS Ranking
+### 🔹 Graph 2: Overall TOPSIS Ranking

-[ Insert Graph Here ]
+**[ Insert Graph Here ]**

 (Bar chart showing TOPSIS score for each model, sorted by rank)

-💡 Conclusion
+## 💡 Conclusion

-This study shows that no single model is best in all aspects.
-Some models are faster, some are smaller, and some give better quality.
-The TOPSIS method helps combine all these factors into a single score, making it easier to choose the most balanced model for practical use.
+This analysis shows that no single model is best in all aspects.
+The **TOPSIS method** combines multiple criteria into a single score, helping to select the most balanced model for practical use.

+---

+**Assignment submitted for UCS654** ✅